9th ICC Asia Pacific Conference on International Arbitration

 Participants are responsible for making their own travel arrangements and hotel reservations.

 ICC has negotiated a quota of rooms at preferential rates at the event venue, the Sofitel Singapore City Centre.
-A link to book directly with the hotel will be sent to participants upon registration.
-Please note that all reservations must be guaranteed with a credit card.

 We are able to dispatch visa invitation letters to support your visa application only after receipt of your registration and full payment of your registration fees.